Malmesbury Abbey: Vicars of St Paul's and the Abbey Church, Malmesbury

 From 1301 until the mid-16th century, the parish church of Malmesbury was St. Paul's.
 This stood in what is now Birdcage Walk (its tower and steeple remains, and is now the Abbey belltower).
 In 1539 Malmesbury Abbey ceased to exist as a monastic community and in August 1541 Thomas Cranmer licensed the abbey church to replace St Paul's as the parish church of Malmesbury.
 In 1837 the ancient chapelries of Corston and Rodbourne were made into a separate parish, called St Paul Malmesbury Without, and St Mary Westport was united to the abbey church.

 Organ

 The earliest organ was obtained in 1846 and had formerly stood in the church of St Benet Fink, Threadneedle Street, London; it had been manufactured in 1714 by Abraham Jordan.
-In 1938 a new organ was provided by Henry Willis, which had formerly been owned by Sir George Alfred Willis, Baronet of Bristol.
+In 1938 a new organ was provided by Henry Willis, which had formerly been owned by Sir George Alfred Wills, Baronet of Bristol.
 Eventually it too was replaced.